 Regardless of the method used, the periodic index variations of these multilayers leads to a pulse-limited, quasi-standing wave inside the film, with the buildup of field intensity inside the film enhanced several times over the maximum input field intensity.
 Effectively, the structure can be designed to use interference to pile up energy in the antinodes, where it can be absorbed by the gain medium there.
 The location of these antinodes is function of wavelength, appearing in the high refractive index material on the long wavelength edge of the bandgap and in the lower refractive index material on the shorter wavelength bandgap edge.
-(See Fig. 3.)
-Thus, whether the lasing threshold is preferred at the high-energy or the low-energy edge of the reflection band depends upon whether the gain medium is in the lower refractive index or higher refractive index constituent, respectively.56
+Thus, whether the lasing threshold is preferred at the high-energy or the low-energy edge of the reflection band depends upon whether the gain medium is in the lower refractive index or higher refractive index constituent, respectively, as illustrated in Fig. 3.56